CVE-2024-7318

 CVE-2024-7318 is a medium-severity Use of a Key Past its Expiration Date (CWE-324) vulnerability in Redhat Build Of Keycloak.
 Its CVSS base score is 4.8 (Medium).

-Operationally, ranked in the top 23.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked at the 32th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References